 We write again to communicate our continued opposition to the application submitted by Quitsa Nominee Trust requesting variances to permit the installation of a septic system off of Chocker’s Lane in preparation for the construction of a three-bedroom residence at that location.

 We will not repeat our serious concerns about the damage that will be done to a very precious and endangered piece of our town if this project is allowed to go forward.
 We covered that in our first letter to you, and our feelings – set forth there – have only gotten stronger as we have engaged with you over the past weeks.
-Over and above the adverse impact that will surely come to pass by allowing this project to go forward, we would point out as well that the process -- with heavy-duty machinery -- of transporting construction materials to the site, of preparing the site and installing a foundation and of building the structure itself will almost certainly by itself – do serous and permanent damage to the surrounding environment and all that is in it.
+Over and above the adverse impact that will surely come to pass by allowing this project to go forward, we would point out as well that the process -- with heavy-duty machinery -- of transporting construction materials to the site, of preparing the site and installing a foundation and of building the structure itself will almost certainly – by itself – do serious and permanent damage to the surrounding environment and all that is in it.

 The recent revisions in the proposed Plan demonstrate awareness that this project poses a serious challenge to this Board’s obligation to protect the wetlands, but they do not change the basic character of the proposal.
 On the contrary, they underscore the indefensibility of the entire project.